Tzadikim Nistarim: Their purpose

-Mystical Hasidic Judaism as well as other segments of Judaism believe that there exist thirty-six righteous people whose role in life is to justify the purpose of humanity in the eyes of God.
-Jewish tradition holds that their identities are unknown to each other and that, if one of them comes to a realization of their true purpose, they would never admit it:
+According to mystical Hasidic Judaism and other segments of Judaism, 36 righteous people justify the purpose of humanity in the eyes of God.
+Jewish tradition holds that their identities are unknown to each other and that, if one of them realized their purpose, they would never admit it:

 The Lamed-Vav Tzaddikim are also called the Nistarim ("concealed ones").
-In our folk tales, they emerge from their self-imposed concealment and, by the mystic powers, which they possess, they succeed in averting the threatened disasters of a people persecuted by the enemies that surround them.
-They return to their anonymity as soon as their task is accomplished, 'concealing' themselves once again in a Jewish community wherein they are relatively unknown.
+In our folk tales, they emerge from their self-imposed concealment and, by the mystic powers which they possess, they succeed in averting the threatened disasters of a people persecuted by the enemies that surround them.
+They return to their anonymity as soon as their task is accomplished, "concealing" themselves once again in a Jewish community wherein they are relatively unknown.
 The lamed-vavniks, scattered as they are throughout the Diaspora, have no acquaintance with one another.
-On very rare occasions, one of them is 'discovered' by accident, in which case the secret of their identity must not be disclosed.
+On very rare occasions, one of them is "discovered" by accident, in which case the secret of their identity must not be disclosed.
 The lamed-vavniks do not themselves know that they are one of the 36.
 In fact, tradition has it that should a person claim to be one of the 36, that is proof positive that they are certainly not one.
-Since the 36 are each exemplars of anavah, ("humility"), having such a virtue would preclude against one’s self-proclamation of being among the special righteous.
+Since the 36 are each exemplars of anavah ("humility"), having such a virtue would preclude against one’s self-proclamation of being among the special righteous.
 The 36 are simply too humble to believe that they are one of the 36.